statsmodels/statsmodels/docs/source/statespace.rst

 the model, and for models in state space form the likelihood function is evaluted as a byproduct of running the Kalman filter.

-There are two superclasses of `MLEModel` that facilitate specification of the state space model and Kalman filtering: `Representation` and `KalmanFilter`.
+There are two classes used by `MLEModel` that facilitate specification of the state space model and Kalman filtering: `Representation` and `KalmanFilter`.

 The `Representation` class is the piece where the state space model